libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

 # SDL 1.2 to 3.0 Migration Guide

+## Out of date

+Please note that this document was written before SDL3's API was completely finalized, and is a little bit out of date.
+Until we update this information, it'll still get you most of the way there, but don't be surprised if some of the functions mentioned aren't exactly accurate.

 ## Introduction

 SDL3 is finally here!
 If you hesitated to migrate your SDL 1.2 app to SDL2, now is the time to give SDL3 a try instead!